-The System's remaining money market mutual fund investments consisted of a short-term money market mutual fund that is not rated and held investments with a weighted average maturity of 47 days at June 30, 2020.
+The System had investments at June 30, 2021 totaling \$258 million in short-term collective investment funds.
+The cash-equivalent type investments held in those funds had a weighted average maturity of 69 days at June 30, 2021.
 The fund, by policy, holds only high-grade, highly liquid cash equivalent-type investments.